blawson69/LootGenerator/README.md

 As an improvement to the basic treasure tables, Loot Generator also includes a Mundane Items category in addition to the default Coins, Gems, Art, and Magic Items categories.
 The default Mundane Items include Adventuring Gear from the Player's Handbook.

-Loot Generator also allows for adding custom Magic Items, Mundane Items and Spells.
+Loot Generator also allows for adding custom items to all categories.

 ## Script Integration
 Loot Generator can detect the presence of my [PurseStrings](https://github.com/blawson69/PurseStrings),  [PotionManager](https://github.com/blawson69/PotionManager), and  [GearManager](https://github.com/blawson69/GearManager) scripts, and will provide the GM a link for distributing or adding coins and items as needed.